Rayalaseema University: Department of Computer Science

 The department started with MSc Computer Science in 1998 and later MCA in the year 2001.
 The center has excellent computer laboratory and library with huge number of books.
 Many students from Computer Science and Applications departments got jobs in Major IT companies and MNC's.
 More than 100+ students from M.Sc (CS) and M.C.A are working abroad.

 Engineering College

 Rayalaseema University has also started Engineering College from the academic year 2019–2020.
 This is the first and only Govt Engineering College in Kurnool district.

 Campus

-Situated in rural environs in a campus of over 300+ acres of land, the university includes a Computer Centre, a Health Center, a gymnasium, an outdoor stadium, an auditorium and space to accommodate departments of studies, laboratories, hostels, and housing for the staff.
+Situated on Kurnool-Nandyal highway, a campus of over 300+ acres of land, the university includes a Computer Centre, a Health Center, a gymnasium, an outdoor stadium, an auditorium and space to accommodate departments of studies, laboratories, hostels, and housing for the staff.